20 Mountaingate Dr.

 Periodontal Splinting (Weak Teeth)

 Loose teeth are uncomfortable, especially when you try to eat food or chew gum.
 The feeling of the tooth pulling away from the gum is enough to send chills down your spine.
-It seems like an eternity, waiting for either the tooth to become loose enough to be extracted or strong enough to no longer be a problem.
+It seems like an eternity, waiting for either the tooth to become loose enough to be extracted or strong enough to be a problem no longer.

 Teeth become loose because of lost gum tissue, injury, orthodontic treatment, or pressure caused by tooth misalignment.
-A new technique called periodontal splinting attaches weak teeth together, turning them into a single unit that is stable and stronger than the single teeth by themselves.
+A new technique called periodontal splinting attaches weak teeth, turning them into a single unit that is stable and stronger than the individual teeth by themselves.
 The procedure is most commonly performed on the front teeth.
 The procedure is as simple as using composite material to attach, or splint, the loose teeth to the adjoining stable teeth.
-Tooth splinting is a common procedure that has gained popularity due to its effectiveness.
+Tooth splinting is a standard procedure that has gained popularity due to its effectiveness.

 Life is too short to live with loose teeth.